 With your help, we could see the return of autism rates as they were in the 70’s, before the rise of acetaminophen use; only 1 in 2,500 children had autism.

-The dramatic increase in popularity of acetaminophen use in babies mirrors the the rise in autism that started in the 80’s.
+The dramatic increase in popularity of acetaminophen use in babies mirrors the rise in autism that started in the 80’s.

 Based on available data, it’s reasonable that the vast majority of autism, possibly more than 90%, could be prevented if we stop exposing the developing brain to acetaminophen.